-Welcome to Tromsø and welcome to the Midnight Sun.The Arctic capital lies 69° North, between majestic mountains, beautiful fjords and charming island communities – and in the summer, the sun never sets.
+Welcome to Tromsø and the midnight sun.The Arctic capital is located 69° North, between majestic mountains, beautiful fjords, and charming island communities – and in the summer, the sun never sets.
 You will discover untouched Arctic nature just a short distance from the urban culture of the city.
 You can easily combine beautiful nature-based experiences during the day with culture, restaurants and the pulsating nightlife in the evening.
-With more than 150 summer activities to choose from, you will find something to suit every taste.
+There is a wide range of activities to choose from, and you will find something to suit every need.

-1. Midnight Sun
+1. Midnight sun

-5. City and culture
+3. City life, history and culture

-You will find many exciting activities to do in the city centre with your feet planted firmly on the ground.
-Stroll around the Arctic-Alpine Botanical Garden, visit the Science Centre of Northern Norway or gain new knowledge at the city’s museums including the Polar Museum, Tromsø University Museum and Perspektivet Museum.
-Greet the seals at Polaria or check out glass design at Blåst.
-It’s also enjoyable to wander round and look at the old wooden buildings along the quayside and at Skansen.
-If you wish to see the island on a bike, there’s good opportunities for all versions, like e bike, family offers and various time periods.
+You will find many exciting activities to do and places to visit in the city.
+Stroll around the Arctic-Alpine Botanical Garden, visit the Science Centre of Northern Norway or gain new knowledge at the city’s museums including the Polar Museum, the Arctic University Museum of Norway and Perspektivet Museum.
+Greet the seals at Polaria and enjoy a panoramic viewing of the films shown in the experience centre there.
 Discover the attractions here.

 8. Tromsø region

 Tromsø is the perfect hub to explore the region.
 Within a two-hour radius of the Tromsø island, you find beautiful island paradises such as Sommarøy and Senja, and the majestic fjord landscapes of Lyngen.
 These are great places to see the costal culture and visit small fishing communities.
 On Senja you'll find one of the National Tourist Routes, filled with scenic views.
 What about a visit to the Polar Park in Bardu to experience Arctic wildlife up close?
 Read more about the region here.